OData/v3ProtocolDocument/OData JSON Verbose Format.markdown

 The value must contain a single name/value pair.
 This name MUST be `__deferred`.
 The inner value MUST be another JSON object.

 The inner JSON Object must contain a single name/value pair.
 The name must be `uri`.
-The value must be the URI for the NavigationProperty (this is not the NavigationLink URI).
+The value must be the URI for the navigation property (this is not the NavigationLink URI).

 See [Example Deferred Navigation Property](#exampledeferrednavigationproperty) for an example.